-The Center for Ethics and Education created this curriculum plan to give faculty and students the tools to bridge philosophy and education.
+The Center for Ethics & Education created this curriculum plan to give faculty and students the tools to bridge philosophy and education.
 Specifically, we connected a normative case about opting out of standardized tests to additional readings to help students examine the meaning and value of test scores.
-This curriculum plan challenges students to consider individuals' responsibilities to the state, and whether this may be shaped by contextual features, using the case of opting out of state assessments.
+This curriculum plan challenges students to consider individuals' responsibility to the state, and whether this may be shaped by contextual features, using the case of opting out of state assessments.

 This study guide is intended for use in undergraduate and graduate education classes.
 The curriculum offers two plans: a one-week plan and a two-week plan, each with suggested guiding questions, activities, and assignments.
+We assume two class meetings in one week, but you can combine activities in whatever way works best for your class.

 Student materials are available to download and print on our website.